-The gross premium volume increased by 23% versus previous year and ended up at CHF 18,354.4k.
-The breakdown of the written premiums for direct and indirect business is shown below table split into gross, cession to reinsurers and self-retention (net).
-Like 2021 Swiss branch office underwrote only direct business.
-Like 2021 also in 2022 only direct business has been underwritten.
+The gross premium volume decreased by 4% versus previous year and ended up at CHF 18,344.2k (2022: CHF 19,100 gross premium, no-claims bonus CHF 745k).
+The breakdown of the written premiums for direct and indirect business is shown in table 5; split into gross, cession to reinsurers and self-retention (net).
+Like 2022 Swiss branch office underwrote in 2023 only direct business.
+In 2023 also Surety and Credit business has been underwritten in Switzerland in the gross premium amount of CHF 1,476.9k